Configuring Logging

 You can find these examples on Solace Developers.

-The default log level of the JavaScript and Node.js APIs is INFO.
+The default log level of the PubSub+ JavaScript API and PubSub+ Node.js API is INFO.
 If you want to change the log level, use the solace.SolclientFactory.setLogLevel method after calling solace.SolclientFactory.init.
 The table below lists the supported log levels.

 For example: